Nick Baker (Kentucky politician): Senate Bill 73

-Later life

-Baker was a probate commissioner and heard quarterly court cases in Jefferson County until 1983 and then maintained an active private practice in Louisville until retirement in 2016.
-He also served on the Kentucky Selective Service board and as a precinct election officer in Jefferson County, a role he has continued through 2024.

 Family and relatives

 Baker's mother played basketball in the late 1920s to early 1930s and was a member of Hazard High School's 1930 state championship team.
-Baker is the nephew of Gene Baker, who was the Republican candidate for the 23rd Senate district in 1955.
-Additionally, his uncle by marriage is Bill Engle; who was a Democratic member of the house and senate.
+Baker was the nephew of Gene Baker, who was the Republican candidate for the 23rd Senate district in 1955.
+Additionally, his uncle by marriage was Bill Engle, who was a Democratic member of the house and senate.

+Death

+Baker died on March 13, 2026, in Louisville at the age of 88 and was buried in Cave Hill Cemetery.
+On March 26, the senate adopted a resolution to adjourn in honor of Baker's life and memory.
+Senator Brandon Smith, who introduced the resolution, noted that "for all of us in here who have had children and daughters that have played basketball, it is a nice nod back to the past, that this gentleman revived the sport to give our daughters a chance and many others in the state to be able to participate in the sport again, and enjoy it the way they do."
+The House of Representatives also adjourned in Baker's honor on March 20.